20 Good Books You Really Should Have Read By Now

 Yes, there is a film with Leonardo DiCaprio, but that doesn't get you off the hook from reading this perceptive, pitch-perfect novel.
 Set in the jazzy Roaring Twenties, Fitzgerald's tale of obsession, ambition, love, money, and a world that would vanish with the Depression was to be his Big Hit—and he was surprised and disappointed when it sold poorly.
 When Fitzgerald died in 1940, he was an all but forgotten writer.
 Soon after, there was a revival of his work, and he is now viewed as one of the great American novelists.
 Today, 500,000 copies of Gatsby are sold each year.

-Lee’s famous novel, published in 1960, has sold more than 40 million copies worldwide.
+Lee's famous novel, published in 1960, has sold more than 40 million copies worldwide.
 For all that it exposes the racial injustice of a particular time and place, it is timeless and universal, which makes it a good book to read.
-As Pulitzer Prize-winning journalist Rick Bragg wrote in Reader’s Digest, “Many people see To Kill a Mockingbird as a civil rights novel, but it transcends that issue.
-It is a novel about right and wrong, about kindness and meanness.”
-Here are some more high school English books worth a re-read.
+As Pulitzer Prize-winning journalist Rick Bragg wrote in Reader's Digest, "Many people see To Kill a Mockingbird as a civil rights novel, but it transcends that issue.
+It is a novel about right and wrong, about kindness and meanness."
+This book also has one of the best book quotes listed in our roundup.